gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### TestKit indicates compatibility for target Gradle version

 Gradle 2.9 exposes methods through the `GradleRunner` API for providing a target Gradle distribution used to executed the build.
 There are known, functional limitations of TestKit for particular Gradle versions.
 If a certain feature is not supported, TestKit thrown an exception.
 Please check the [user guide](userguide/test_kit.html#sub:test-kit-compatibility) for an overview of known TestKit limitations.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.

+* [Niklas Baudy](https://github.com/vanniktech) - PMD plugin code cleanup
+* [Richard Bergoin](https://github.com/kenji21) - Test coverage for NTLM support
 * [Dylan Cali](https://github.com/calid) - Add support for Spock framework for Java projects in [Build Init Plugin](userguide/build_init_plugin.html)
-* [Tobias Riemenschneider](https://github.com/riemenschneider) - Add support for TestNG's preserveOrder and groupByInstances options
+* [Illya Gerasymchuk](https://github.com/iluxonchik) - Fix typos in Windows batch scripts
+* [Eike Kohnert](https://github.com/andrena-eike-kohnert) - Support for publishing dependency exclusions in Ivy descriptors
 * [Johnny Lim](https://github.com/izeye) - Documentation improvements
 * [Christopher O'Connell](https://github.com/lordoku) - Remove 'scalaConsole' task
-* [Illya Gerasymchuk](https://github.com/iluxonchik) - Fix typos in Windows batch scripts
-* [Richard Bergoin](https://github.com/kenji21) - Test coverage for NTLM support
-* [Eike Kohnert](https://github.com/andrena-eike-kohnert) - Support for publishing dependency exclusions in Ivy descriptors
+* [Tobias Riemenschneider](https://github.com/riemenschneider) - Add support for TestNG's preserveOrder and groupByInstances options

 We love getting contributions from the Gradle community.
 For information on contributing, please see [gradle.org/contribute](http://gradle.org/contribute).